 Adults are not the only members of the colony that produce chemicals to control behavior.
 The youngest members of the colony produce pheromones too.

 Developing from the tiny bee egg, larvae are eating machines.
 Their only occupation is to eat and grow.
-Young adult workers have the task of being nurses and feeding the young.
+Young adult workers have the task of being nurses and providing the food that young bees eat.
 They do this constantly 24/7 until the cell is capped.

 Brood pheromones are produced on the surface of the larval skin (cuticle).
 In addition to possibly inhibiting ovary development in workers – like queen substance – they cause other actions.

 Lots of brood pheromones in the hive encourages foragers to collect more pollen.
 It will be needed to feed these developing bees.
 It also encourages the development of the hypopharyngeal glands in the nurse bees to produce more brood food.

 A colony with little to no developing brood does not need to focus on collecting pollen to rear young.
 But, then we know it likely has other problems – as brood rearing is a constant task during the warm season.